-Notes:
+Note:

-- You must charge the Reader when the battery is low • to keep using the Reader. - To fully charge the battery, charge the Reader for at least 3 hours. - Only use the USB cable and power adapter included with the system. - Fully charge your Reader before storing it for more than 3 months.
+- You must charge the Reader when the battery is low to keep using the Reader. - To fully charge the battery, charge the Reader for at least 3 hours. - If the Reader does not turn on after being charged or you notice a significant deterioration in battery life, contact Customer Service about replacing your Reader, yellow USB cable, and power adapter.
+Customer Service is available at 1-855-632-8658 7 Days a Week from 8AM to 8PM Eastern Time; excluding holidays. - Fully charge your Reader before storing it for more than 3 months.